Point-in-Time Option Contract Selection

 A safe cache key usually needs more than underlying and date.
 It may need the as-of timestamp, option type, DTE window, price bucket or underlying reference price, strike target, delta target, liquidity policy, and data vendor or snapshot version.
 If any of those fields can change the selected contract, they belong in the key or in a lower-level cached object.

-One practical pattern is to cache discovery broadly and ranking narrowly.
-The listed contract universe for SPY on a date can be reused across many strategy variants.
 The ranked winner for a specific moneyness, DTE, and liquidity policy should be treated as strategy-specific.
 This keeps performance benefits without corrupting the research object.

 When a cache hit occurs, log it.
 A cache is part of the experiment.
 If the selected contract changes after a cache-key fix, the old results should be considered a different run, not a small formatting change.